 Maintainers MUST subscribe to the “Changes impacting collection contributors and maintainers” GitHub repo and the Bullhorn newsletter.
 If you have something important to announce through the newsletter (for example, recent releases), see the Bullhorn’s wiki page to learn how.

 Collection contributors and maintainers should also communicate through:

-Real-time chat appropriate to their collection, or if none exist, the general community and developer chat channels
+Real-time chat appropriate to their collection, or if none exists, the general community and developer chat channels

 Collection project boards, issues, and GitHub discussions in corresponding repositories.

 See Communicating with the Ansible community for more details on these communication channels.

 Working groups depend on efficient communication.
 Project maintainers can use the following techniques to establish communication for working groups:

 Request a new working group for your project.

 Provide working group details and links to chat rooms in the contributor section of your project

 Encourage contributors to join the forum group and chat.